evancz/guide.elm-lang.org/architecture/components/nesting.md

 module Counter exposing ( Model, Msg, init, update, view )
 ```

 This is creating a module called `Counter` that publicly exposes a limited subset of details.
 When used effectively, **modules create strong contracts.** I will do exactly X and Y. Do not worry about how I do it.
 Do not worry about if I change how I do it.
-I am only guaranteeing X and Y.
+All you need to know is that X and Y will work as we agreed.

 As an example from our `Counter` module, an outsider will know that the `Msg` type exists, but they will not know that `Increment` and `Decrement` are the only values of this type.
 This means that it is *impossible* for an outsider to write code dependent on the particulars of a `Msg`.
 So the maintainer of the `Counter` module is free to add and remove messages with no risk of breaking code far away.
 These details are private.